npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Attendees sign up for sessions via mobile conference app.
 Admins can also sign attendees up for sessions via the admin app.
 The session presenter starts the session via the mobile conference app.
 After that, the sign-up sheet cannot be changed.

+The code is simplified for the sake of brevity and clarity:
+* It doesn't cover some edge cases.
+The techniques we will show apply equally well to those too.
+* It doesn't include authentication, authorisation, monitoring, tracing, etc. to focus on the topic of the exercise.

 ## Review the Java code